-- To know why we need to ask you questions

-We are required by federal law to collect health information to make sure you get quality health care and to ensure payment for Medicare patients is correct. - To have your personal health care information kept confidential and secure

-You will be asked to tell us information about yourself so that we can provide the most appropriate, comprehensive services for you.
+- To know why we need to ask you questions - " We are required by federal law to collect health information to make sure you get quality healthcare and to ensure payment for Medicare patients is correct. - To have your personal healthcare information kept confidential and secure - " You will be asked to tell us information about yourself so that we can provide the most appropriate, comprehensive services for you.
 We keep anything we learn about you confidential and secure.
-This means only those who are legally permitted to use or obtain the information collected will see it.

-- To refuse to answer questions You do not have to answer any questions to get services. - To look at your personal health information

-We know how important it is that the information we collect about you is correct.
+This means only those who are legally permitted to use or obtain the information collected will see it. - · To refuse to answer questions - " You do not have to answer any questions to get services. - To look at your personal health information - " We know how important it is that the information we collect about you is correct.
 You may ask to review the information you provided.
 If you think we made a mistake, you can ask us to correct it.

-Making Your Health Care Wishes Known

-Health Care Proxy

-It's important to make your wishes about health care decisions known.
-By doing so, if you are ever unable to communicate or make decisions on your own, your family and care team will know what to do.

-The Health Care Proxy (HCP) is a simple legal document that gives you the opportunity to name a person you trust to act on your behalf if you are unable to express or make decisions yourself.
-This person, your Health Care Agent, should understand your values, goals and wishes and should agree to make the decisions you would want vs. what they might want.

-Since your Health Care Agent is someone you know and trust and is often either a family member or friend, it's likely that you would discuss what's going on with you medically anyway.
-This individual becomes your official spokesperson and acts on your behalf, however, only after the Health Care Proxy has been invoked: when your physician has determined that you are unable to make or communicate your own decisions.

-If you have not yet identified a Health Care Agent, you are encouraged to do so.
-A Health Care Proxy form has been provided to you in your Strength Book.